linkfluence/radarly-py/README.rst

 :Author: Linkfluence
-:Version: 1.0.4
+:Version: 1.0.5

 .. _documentation: https://api.linkfluence.com/

-This package is a Python's client in order to use Radarly's API.
+This package is a Python client in order to use Radarly's API.
 Thanks to this client, you can fetch most of the endpoints described in the `documentation`_.